tiagodgy/tiagodgy/README.md

 # Hello World 🚀

-My name is Tiago Godoy, born in Brazil, I'm a software developer and a software engineer in development.
-Besides software I like working with hardware as well, in the past I worked on personal projects using Arduino, RaspberryPi, CNC and 3D printing technologies.
+My name is Tiago Godoy, born in Brazil, I'm a software developer and a software engineer in development.I like working with hardware as well, in the past I have worked on personal projects using Arduino, RaspberryPi, CNC and 3D printing technologies.

 #### You can check out my other social medias bellow: